gtscio/twin-webinar2-demo/data-space-connector/data-space-connector-test-server/README.md

 # Data Space Connector test REST Server for Webinar Sept 2025

-A REST server implementation support the Data Space Connector routes.
+A REST server implementation support the Data Space Connector example application.

-## Open API
+## Deploying the DS Connector App

-The Open API Spec is [spec.json](./docs/open-api/spec.json)
+Go to the [Data Space Connector App folder](../data-space-connector-app-blueprint/) and build the package.

-## Building and running the application
+## Building and running the test server

 To install the dependencies, perform a full build and start the server.